 Exhibit Number Description of Exhibit 10.21 PureCycle Technologies, Inc. 2021 Equity and Incentive Compensation Plan.
 (1) 10.22 Form of PureCycle Technologies, Inc. Restricted Stock Agreement.
 (1) 10.23 Amended and Restated Purchase Option Agreement, dated November 20, 2020, by and between PureCycle Technologies LLC, Roth CH Acquisition Co.
-Parent Corp., and AptarGroup, Inc. 10.24 CEO Executive Employment Agreement between Michael Otworth and PureCycle Technologies LLC, dated November 14, 2020.
+Parent Corp., and AptarGroup, Inc.+ 10.24 CEO Executive Employment Agreement between Michael Otworth and PureCycle Technologies LLC, dated November 14, 2020.
 (1) 10.25 Executive Employment Agreement between Michael Dee and PureCycle Technologies LLC, dated November 15, 2020.
 (1) 10.26 Executive Employment Agreement between David Brenner and PureCycle Technologies LLC, dated November 14, 2020.
 (1) 10.27 Form of PureCycle Technologies LLC Restrictive Covenants Agreement.
 (1) 21.1 Subsidiaries of the Registrant.
-(1) $\frac{23.1}{23.2}$ 23.3 Consent of Marcum LLP.
+(1) 23.1 Consent of Marcum LLP.
 23.2 Consent of Grant Thornton LLP.
-Consent of Loeb & Loeb LLP (included in Exhibit 5.1).
-24.1 Power of Attorney (included on the signature page hereto).
-99.1 Consent of Michael J. Otworth to be named as a director.
-99.2 Consent of Dr. John Scott to be named as a director.
-99.3 Consent of Richard Brenner to be named as a director.
-99.4 Consent of Tanya Burnell to be named as a director.
-99.1 99.2 99.3 99.4 99.5 Consent of Timothy Glockner to be named as a director.
-99.6 Consent of Jeffrey Fieler to be named as director.
+23.3 Consent of Loeb & Loeb LLP (included in Exhibit 5.1).
+23.4 Consent of Leidos Engineering, LLC 24.1 Power of Attorney.+ 99.1 Consent of Michael J. Otworth to be named as a director.+ 99.2 Consent of Dr. John Scott to be named as a director.+ 99.3 99.4 Consent of Richard Brenner to be named as a director.+ 99.4 Consent of Tanya Burnell to be named as a director.+ 99.5 Consent of Timothy Glockner to be named as a director.+ 99.6 Consent of Jeffrey Fieler to be named as director.+ 99.7 Consent of Fernando Musa to be named as a director.
+99.8 Independent Engineer's Report of Leidos Engineering, LLC.^

-- (1) Previously filed as an exhibit to the Registrant's Registration Statement on Form S-4, as amended (File No. 333-250847) - (2) Previously filed as an exhibit to Roth CH Acquisition I Co.'s Registration Statement on Form S-1, as amended (File No. 333-236852) - (3) Previously filed as an exhibit to Roth CH Acquisition I Co.'s Current Report on Form 8-K filed on November 16, 2020 - Refiled with modifications. - To be filed by amendment. - Certain portions of the exhibit have been omitted pursuant to Rule 601(b)(10) of Regulation S-K. The omitted information is (i) not material and (ii) would likely cause competitive harm to the registrant if publicly disclosed. - † Schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The registrant hereby undertakes to furnish copies of any of the omitted schedules upon request by the Securities and Exchange Commission.
+- (1) Previously filed as an exhibit to the Registrant's Registration Statement on Form S-4, as amended (File No. 333-250847) - (2) Previously filed as an exhibit to Roth CH Acquisition I Co.'s Current Report on Form 8-K filed on May 7, 2020. - (3) Previously filed as an exhibit to Roth CH Acquisition I Co.'s Registration Statement on Form S-1, as amended (File No. 333-236852) - (4) Previously filed as an exhibit to Roth CH Acquisition I Co.'s Current Report on Form 8-K filed on November 16, 2020 - Previously filed - To be filed by amendment. - Certain portions of the exhibit have been omitted pursuant to Rule 601(b)(10) of Regulation S-K. The omitted information is (i) not material and (ii) would likely cause competitive harm to the registrant if publicly disclosed. - Schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The registrant hereby undertakes to furnish copies of any of the omitted schedules upon request by the Securities and Exchange Commission. - Application will be made with the Securities and Exchange Commission to seek confidential treatment of certain provisions.
+Omitted material for which confidential treatment will be requested will be filed separately with the Securities and Exchange Commission.